 \paragraph{Notation} Throughout this paper, $n$ denotes a fixed positive integer, $q$ is a prime power, and $\F_q$ denotes the finite field of order $q$.
 We denote by $E$ a fixed $n$-dimensional vector space over $\F_q$ and by $\mathcal{L}(E)$ the lattice of subspaces of $E$, ordered with respect to inclusion.
-We write $A\leq B$ to denote that $A$ is a subspace of $B$.
-We instead use lowercase letters $x\leq A$ to denote a one-dimensional subspace $x$ of $A$.
+We write $A\leq B$ to indicate that $A$ is a subspace of $B$.
+If a subspace is to be understood as being $1$-dimensional, we represent it by a lowercase letter, so for instance, $x\leq A$ means that $x$ is a one-dimensional subspace of $A$.
+For every $A \in \mL(E)$, we write $\mP(A)$ to denote its collection of $1$-dimensional subspaces.
+For every $A\in\mL(E)$, we denote by $\Hyp(A)$ the set of hyperplanes of $A$, i.e. the set of codimension-$1$ subspaces of $A$.
+These are not to be confused with hyperplanes in the sense of matroids/$q$-matroids.
 The standard basis of the space $\F_q^n$ is denoted by $\{e_1,\ldots, e_n\}$.
-Finally, for a space $A\leq E$, we denote by $A^\perp$ the orthogonal complement of $A$ in $E$, with respect to a fixed non-degenerate bilinear form.
+Finally, for a space $A\leq E$, we denote by $A^\perp$ the orthogonal complement of $A$ in $E$, with respect to a fixed non-degenerate symmetric bilinear form.